OrcuttCoin/OrcuttCoin/README.md

 Why OrcuttCoin?
 ----------------
-*Loren Connors did it better in 1979* b/w *White Moaning Blues Guy is Bad on Purpose Invalidated By Data on the Blockchain Stomp*
+A. *Loren Connors Did it Better in 1979*
+B. *White Moaning Blues Guy is Bad on Purpose Invalidated By Data on the Blockchain Stomp*

 Install
 -----------------